ImChong/Practice_LeetCode_C/README.md

 ## Code Structure

-> To start getting hands on the project, the code structure of each question is as follows:
+> To start getting hands on the project, the fundamental code structure of each question is as follows:
 >
 > ```txt
 > .